scy-phy/droneDeprivation/README.md

-# Sensor Deprivation Attacks on UAVs
+# ConfuSense: Sensor Reconfiguration Attacks for Stealthy UAV Manipulation
 Artifact related to the paper "ConfuSense: Sensor Reconfiguration Attacks for Stealthy UAV Manipulation" in proceedings of the Usenix VehicleSec 2025

 ## ardupilot folder